 Nobody goes into a marriage thinking that it may potentially break down.
 Apart from the emotional upset and trauma caused by the failing relationship, financial concerns and worries about money are at the forefront of many divorcing couples’ minds.
-This is a particular concern for military personnel, whether serving or retired, and one of the main causes of worry is what will happen to your valuable military pension.
+This is a particular concern for UK military personnel, whether serving or retired, and one of the main causes of worry is what will happen to your valuable military pension if you get divorced.
+So does your spouse have an entitlement to your military pension?

 How Long Were You Married?